why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading_reverting.md

 - the kernel image named `5.13.12-2` (new)
 - the current, running kernel

-If you have followed through, you system now will _accept_ to use an old kernel __name__.
+If you have followed through, your system now will _accept_ to use an old kernel __name__.
 Now you need to install and expose to the bootloader the __actual__ kernel image bearing the name.

 ### Reverting to an old but recent kernel still in the official repositories